jenetics/jpx/README.md

 Beside the basic functionality of reading and writing GPX files, the library also allows to manipulate the read GPX object in a functional way.

- The comprehensive Javadoc of the library can be [here](http://jenetics.io/javadoc/jpx/1.2/index.html).

 ## Requirements